-This Master of G buyer’s guide covers the current models of Casio’s flagship G-Shock series.
-The history of the Master of G specialty line goes back to 1985 with the introduction of the mud-resistant DW-5500C nicknamed the Mudman.
-The Frogman first appeared in 1993 as a large dive watch featuring an asymmetrical case design.
-It would see several design changes and go on to become the most well known Master of G watch and feature some of the most recognizable G-Shock cases.
-Casio indulged the collectors market with many limited edition models featuring unique color schemes.
-With the GW-200 series the Frogman was both a high-performing specialty watch and a popular collectible.
+This Master of G buyer’s guide covers the current models of Casio’s flagship G-Shock series of professional-grade watches.
+The history of the Master of G line goes back to 1985 with the introduction of the mud-resistant DW-5500C which was nicknamed the Mudman.
+The Frogman first appeared in 1993 as a large ISO 200M dive watch featuring an asymmetrical case design and was the first official “Man” series watch.
+It would see several design changes and feature some of the most iconic G-Shock cases.
+Casio indulged the collectors market with many limited models featuring unique color schemes, particularly with the GW-200 series, and that limited edition tradition continues with current models.

-First and foremost the Master of G line has always been about featuring the latest technology in G-Shock watches and that tradition continues with the current models.
-Master of G is also known as the “Professional Series” and consists of specialty watches that are targeted toward certain occupations (such as military, rescue, boaters, divers, hunters, adventurers, etc.) but they remain accessible and useful to everyone.
-They are ruggedly stylish and have a certain prestige among G-shock enthusiasts.
-It should be noted that with the exception of the G-9100 Gulfman and previous generation G-9000 Mudman, the Master of G watches are significantly larger and wider than standard G-Shock models like the DW-5600 or DW-6900.
-Those who are used to larger G-Shock watches like the GD-X6900 or GA-100 will probably not find the Master of G watches to be too large.
-Expect all the Master of G models to have the usual G-Shock features like shock resistance, 200 meter water resistance, auto EL or LED backlight, alarms, hourly time signal, stopwatch (1/100 second), countdown timer, world time, auto calender, 12/24 hour format, and button tone on/off.
+The Master of G line has always been about featuring the latest technology in G-Shock watches and that tradition continues with the current models.
+Master of G is also known as the “Professional Series” and consists of specialty watches that are targeted toward certain occupations and activities.
+Each model fits into one of three categories: land, sea, or air.
+Master of G watches are ruggedly stylish and have a certain prestige among G-shock enthusiasts.
+It should be noted that with the exception of the G-9100 Gulfman and the previous generation G-9000 Mudman, the current Master of G lineup is significantly larger and wider than standard G-Shock models like the DW-5600 or DW-6900.

 G-Shock G-9300 Mudman

 The G-9300 is the latest generation of the Mudman and adds Tough Solar, a digital compass, thermometer, and moon phase graph.
-In addition to being mud resistant it is also dust resistant.
-The missing feature here compared to the rest of the current Master of G lineup is Multi-Band 6 radio synchronization but we don’t think that’s a deal breaker since G-Shocks are very accurate and rarely need adjusting.
+In addition to being mud-resistant, it is also dust-resistant.
+The missing feature here compared to the rest of the current Master of G lineup is Multi-Band 6 radio wave time synchronization.
 There is also a Japanese model GW-9300-1JF (amazon) with Multi-Band 6 plus a carbon fiber insert band and keeper but it costs significantly more.
 The G-9300’s straightforward design, useful functions, and reasonable price make it a great watch for military use or for anyone who spends a lot of time outdoors.
-List price is $200.
+The U.S. list price is $200.